Easy Raspberry Swirl Pound Cake

-- Cover and store leftover cake at room temperature for up to 5 days.
+- Cover and store leftover iced cake at room temperature for 1-2 days or in the refrigerator for up to 5 days.

 Make ahead tip: You can make the pound cake ahead of time by freezing it.
 Bake it, cool it, wrap it up in aluminum foil and freeze the loaf as a whole.
 Allow to thaw overnight in the refrigerator and bring to room temperature before serving.
 Freezes well up to 3 months.